kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the below is a best-practice when building applications on AWS?

-&nbsp;&nbsp;&nbsp;&nbsp;A. Invest heavily in architecting your environment, as it is not easy to change your design later.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Invest heavily in architecting your environment, as it is not easy to change your design later.
-&nbsp;&nbsp;&nbsp;&nbsp;B. Use AWS reservations to reduce costs when testing your production environment.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. Use AWS reservations to reduce costs when testing your production environment.
-&nbsp;&nbsp;&nbsp;&nbsp;C. Automate wherever possible to make architectural experimentation easier.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. Automate wherever possible to make architectural experimentation easier.
-&nbsp;&nbsp;&nbsp;&nbsp;D. Provision a large compute capacity to handle any spikes in load
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. Provision a large compute capacity to handle any spikes in load

 <details><summary>Click to reveal answer.</summary>
 <br>